iiprodakts/anzii/packages/anzii/README.md

 we are currently working on our documentation with the help from our first ever collaborater @ntsakosuprise

-# Questions
+# Questions & Support

-For questions and support please use the official twitter page.
-The issue list of this repo is exclusively for bug reports and feature requests.
+For questions and support please use anziijs's Suppport page on [Github repo](https://github.com/iiprodakts/anzii/development/SUPPORT.md).

 # Issues

-Please make sure to read the Issue Reporting Checklist before opening an issue.
+Please make sure to read the [Issue](https://github.com/iiprodakts/anzii/development/ISSUES.md) Reporting Checklist before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 # Changelog

-Detailed changes for each release are documented in the release notes.
+Detailed changes for each release are documented in our [Changelog](https://github.com/iiprodakts/anzii/development/CHANGELOG.md).

+# Release Notes

+A summary of release changes can be found in our [Release Notes](https://github.com/iiprodakts/anzii/development/RELEASE_NOTES.md).

 # Stay In Touch